GoogleCloudPlatform/dataplex-business-user-interface/README.md

 Replace the [PROJECT_ID],[REPO_NAME],[APP_NAME] with the value you have used above and replace [SERVICE_NAME] with the name you want to set your cloud run service, [ADMIN_EMAIL_ID] to your admin email you want to set, then the most important replace the [CLIENT_ID] and [CLIENT_SCERET] with the OAuth credentials you created in earlier steps.

 Deploy the container image you just built to Cloud Run using the below command after replacing the mentioned values.
-After successfull deployment it will return a url to access the application.
+After successful deployment it will return a url to access the application.

 ```shell
 gcloud run deploy [SERVICE_NAME] \